SavitSB/testabcd/zap.md

 // === Configuration ===
-// Change this to the History Reference ID of your original token request var TOKEN_HISTORY_REF_ID = 42;
+// Set this to the History Reference ID of your original token request var TOKEN_HISTORY_REF_ID = 42;

 var TOKEN_HEADER    = 'X-Custom-Token';  // your custom auth header